ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

-An attacker could take advantage of this situation by capturing the interaction start parameters and phishing a legitimate user into authorizing the attacker's waiting client instance, which would in turn have no way of associating the completed interaction with the start of the request.
+An attacker could take advantage of this situation by capturing the interaction start parameters and phishing a legitimate user into authorizing the attacker's waiting client instance, which would in turn have no way of associating the completed interaction from the targeted user with the start of the request from the attacker.

 However, it is important to note that this pattern is practically indistinguishable from some legitimate use cases.
 For example, a smart device emits a code for